banzaicloud/one-eye-docs/docs/modes-of-operation/_index.md

 ## The Observer Custom Resource {#cr}

-One Eye installs the Observer Custom Resource with the following default values.
+One Eye installs the [Observer Custom Resource](/docs/one-eye/crds/oneeye_types/).
 You can examine specific fields of the Observer custom resource using the following command:

 ```bash
 kubectl explain observer --recursive